Reprinted in Hackcircus #10, ‘SCALE’ (2016)

 Of course, I do have to take account of these other clocks to get a job.
 But that’s like having to hide grief on the train to work.
 It is something useful.
 This does not make it true.

 Anyway, there’s nothing much we can do about it now.
 Galactic Time is going to be our time very soon.
 How soon I can’t say.
-And you mightn’t understand it after the change.
+And you mightn’t understand what I’m talking about here after the change.

-When that happens, our Earth-scale days will be treated as cycles of planetary activity measured by a great Galactic Clock.
-People will talk about days in different amounts of time (I think something like 12 + 1/7 of our current days).
+When that has happened, our Earth-scale days will be treated as cycles of planetary activity measured by a great Galactic Clock.
+People will talk about days in different amounts of time.
+These new days will be something like 12 + 1/7 of our current days.

-We will talk about multiple sunrises and sunsets in a day.
+In a new day, we will talk about multiple sunrises and sunsets.
 The passage of the sunlight will be like an ocean tide: regular to its own rhythm, going in and out in a constant hush.
 Like the ocean tide, the old Earth days will be something against which we once set our most important clocks.
-But not now, though – and such thinking will seem primitive or quaint.
+But, soon, no more.
+To think this way will be primitive or quaint – or, we will forget we ever thought it at all.